 Are you an Engineer with an opinion?
 Do our core beliefs resonate with you?

-If so, we'd like you to apply for a job with Action Verb.
+If so, we'd like you to apply for a job to work with us at Action Verb.

-And that goes doubly so if you agree with most of the above, but think there might be something missing.
+And that goes double if you agree with most of the above, but think there might be something missing.
 Action Verb inherited its Core Beliefts from the beliefs of our founder, but they're not gospel.
 These are living written representations of our shared vision, and we want new employees to help us grow and evolve.